FranciszekKalembiewicz/Football_prediction_Regresja_Liniowa/README.md

 A key element of this approach is the use of a custom weighting strategy to reflect changing team dynamics over time — instead of treating all past seasons equally, recent seasons carry more predictive power.
 This helps account for transfers, managerial changes, and form trends.

 Additionally, a short presentation (in English) is available and explains the concept behind the model design, the weighting scheme, and the results — it's recommended if you're curious about the regression pipeline and prediction logic!

+Football has always been my passion, and I’m planning to expand this project and work on more football-related data science projects in the future.